 I have the perfect hair for styles prior to 1910 – long, thick, curly, and with enough bobby pins it can hold a ten-pound Edwardian picture hat (I haven’t tried it but I think it could be done).
 But when it comes to the 20th century – just forget it.
 Long hair and ’20s-’30s vintage hairstyles don’t mix.
 Short curly hair was in since the 1920s flapper girl revolution.
 Long hair wasn’t embraced again until the 1970s with a few exceptions in between.

-So what is a long-haired girl to do when you have a 1930s Old Hollywood party to attend?
-Let’s take a look at some 30s hairstyles for long hair to get inspiration and then I will share with you some tips on how I create 30s hairstyle with my long curly hair.
+So what is a long-haired girl to do when she has a 1930s Old Hollywood party to attend?
+Let’s take a look at some 30s hairstyles for long hair to get inspiration, and then I will share with you some tips on how I create ’30s hairstyle with my long curly hair.

 1930s Long Hair

 Not every woman wanted to cut their hair short, but having an off the neck hairstyle was the style of the decade, and long-tressed ladies had to make do.